Computational advances and challenges in simulations of turbulence and star formation: Stellar feedback

 \subsection{Supernova feedback}

 Supernova (SN) explosions are a critical component of star formation and galaxy evolution.
-They shape the multi-phase ISM, regulate the rate and efficiency of star formation \citep{McKeeOstriker1977}, and are among the dominant drivers of large-scale ISM turbulence \citep[e.g.,][]{MacLowKlessen2004,TamburroEtAl2009,PadoanEtAl2016,PanEtAl2016,BeattieEtAl2025SN}.
+They shape the multi-phase ISM, regulate the rate and efficiency of star formation \citep{McKeeOstriker1977}, and are among the dominant drivers of large-scale ISM turbulence \citep[e.g.,][]{MacLowKlessen2004,AvillezBreitschwerdt2005,JoungMacLow2006,TamburroEtAl2009,HennebelleIffrig2014,PadoanEtAl2016,PanEtAl2016,IffrigHennebelle2017,CollingEtAl2018,BeattieEtAl2025SN}.
 Consequently, most star formation codes include some prescription for SN energy, momentum, and mass injection (see Table~\ref{tab:codes}).
 In contrast to many other feedback processes, SN sub-resolution models can be benchmarked directly, since SNe evolve through a sequence of well-characterized phases, including the energy-conserving Sedov–Taylor phase \citep{Taylor1950,Sedov1959,Book1994}.

 While the underlying physics of the blast wave is well understood, numerical implementations face several challenges and adopt varying approaches.
 Most models assume a fiducial explosion energy of $E_{\rm SN}=10^{51}$\,erg, with all stars above $M_\star>8\,M_\odot$ ending their lives as SNe.
 The relative fractions of thermal and kinetic energy that make up $E_{\rm SN}$ depend on the evolutionary phase being modeled and, critically, on how well the injected blast wave is resolved numerically.
 Energy, momentum, and ejecta mass are typically deposited within the local region surrounding the explosion, either by spawning new SPH particles or by distributing mass and energy across a group of grid cells with some weighting kernel \citep{WalchNaab2015,HaidEtAl2016,KimOstriker2017,HopkinsEtAl2018,GrudicEtAl2021}.
+Proper modelling of supernova feedback requires accounting for rapid radiative cooling losses, which can significantly reduce the effective energy and momentum coupling to the ISM if unresolved, motivating sub-resolution prescriptions that capture this behaviour \citep[e.g.,][]{KimOstriker2015,SimpsonEtAl2015}.

 Special care is required to ensure that the injected feedback converges toward the analytic Sedov–Taylor solution.
 If mass and energy are deposited into too large a region, the explosion is artificially underpowered; if deposited into too small a region, the injected thermal energy may radiate away before driving expansion \citep{HuEtAl2016,HopkinsEtAl2018}.
 To maintain numerical stability and load-balancing, some methods distribute the injection over several timesteps \citep{GrudicEtAl2021}.
 It is also essential to enforce isotropy, ensuring that the feedback does not introduce spurious momentum anisotropies or directional biases in the expanding blast wave \citep{BrulsVollmoellerSchuessler1999,HopkinsEtAl2018}.
 Accurate SN feedback is therefore central to galaxy-scale simulations, where it sets the ISM structure and controls star formation efficiencies.